This Is the Sea: Song details

 Themes of the album include spirituality ("Spirit", "The Pan Within"), romantic love ("Trumpets"), and English politics ("Old England"), while the album's eponymous single ("This Is The Sea") utilizes the allusion of the flowing river as a life affirming recognition of constant renewal and regeneration.
 Michael Tucker, in an article entitled "The Body Electric: The Shamanic Spirit in Twentieth Century Music", lists This Is the Sea as an example of shamanistic themes in twentieth-century Western music.
 Irish musician Bono includes the album on his "top ten" list, noting "In rock, the word 'poet' gets thrown around a lot.
 Not here..."

 "Don't Bang the Drum", the lyrics of which encourage environmentalism, was released as a single in Germany, with a song titled "Ways of Men" as the B-side.
 The first draft of the song's music was written by Wallinger.
 Scott reworked the arrangement, changing its rhythm and "feel", but Wallinger's melody and chords were preserved.

-"The Whole of the Moon", one of The Waterboys' best-known songs and their most commercially successful, was first released as a twelve-inch single, and reached number twenty-eight on the United Kingdom singles chart.
-The single also contained a live recording of "The Girl in the Swing", from The Waterboys, the band's first album, an extended mix of "Spirit", and a song titled "Medicine Jack".
+"The Whole of the Moon", one of the Waterboys' best-known songs and their most commercially successful, was first released as a twelve-inch single, and reached number twenty-eight on the UK Singles Chart.
+The single also contained a live recording of "The Girl in the Swing", from The Waterboys, the band's debut album, an extended mix of "Spirit", and a song titled "Medicine Jack".
 The latter two appear on the second disc of the album's re-release.
 When the single was reissued in 1990, it reached number 3, and was awarded the Ivor Novello Award in 1991.
 Including the 2004 remastered album, the song has been officially released four times.

 The song began as a "scribble on the back of an envelope on a wintry New York street", after Scott's girlfriend asked him if it was difficult to write a song, and was unfinished at the beginning of the recording sessions, eventually being completed in May 1985.
-The song, like The Waterboys' first single "A Girl Called Johnny" is a tribute to an inspirational figure.
+The song, like the Waterboys' first single "A Girl Called Johnny" is a tribute to an inspirational figure.
 In each line, the singer describes his own perspective and immediately contrasts it with that of the song's subject, summarizing the difference with the line "I saw the crescent / You saw the whole of the moon".
 "You saw Brigadoon", one of these contrasts, refers to a fictional village that exists only one day every century (from the musical of the same name).